athenanexis2026-dev/synmax_scraping_project/app/docs/SCRAPING_FLOW_CODE_TOUR.md

 # Scraping Flow Code Tour

-Use this document when an interviewer asks: "Walk me through the scraping flow."

 The goal is not to explain every line.
 The goal is to show that you understand the path from a terminal command, through the CLI, into Firecrawl, then into parsing, normalization, checkpointing, and output files.

 ## Quick Interview Summary